cmendez20/notes/topics/javascript.md

 ### Hoisting in JavaScript

+"Variables lifted to the top of their scope".
+Really, hoisting means: before execution, code is scanned for variable declarations, and for each variable, a new property is created in the variable enviornment object.

 - Hoisting in JavaScript, with the `var` data type means JavaScript will declare variables first, and then give them a value later.
   - So, to avoid weird issues, declare your variables before you use them
 - With `let` and `const`, JavaScript does not hoist these